reddy-bhavya/MoneyMatters/README.md

 MoneyMatters is a financial tracking application built with React, TypeScript, and Vite.
 It helps users manage their income, expenses, and budget, and provides tools like a tax calculator and transaction history.

-## Live link - moneymatterss.netlify.app
+## Live link - moneymatterss.netlify.app/
 ## Getting Started

 ### Prerequisites